 I struck out with wordlists, the fastest option.
 This is a good thing for public wordlists, as I didn’t use a weak password.
 Unfortunately, the custom wordlist I crafted by hand (nearly 1,000 lines) was also a bust.

 I also kept exclusively in Hashcat.
 If I were to try this again, I would try to use John the Ripper more.
 John can run with a wordlist, just as Hashcat, using the “–wordlist” parameter.
 It would look something like this:

 john --wordlist=rockyou.txt dbpasshash.txt

 Cracking KeyPass Password with John The Ripper by Miloserdov also shows commands to iterate passwords by length.
 You can also specify CPU or GPU.
 I’ll have to play around with this to try to limit the scope.
 Masking and iteration would be the next step to try.

 After that, I’ll have to decide whether I want to attempt to brute force this thing, either with my existing hardware or put something together to start plowing away.
 I am reminded of advice that keeps coming up with brute forcing, though:

 I suggest not wasting your time.

-As mentioned in my previous KeePass article, Is KeePass Safe to Use?, I listed articles Part 1* and Part 2* of case studies by harmj0y.
+As mentioned in Is KeePass Safe to Use?, there was mention of Part 1* and Part 2* of case studies by harmj0y.
 They go into way more depth on the security efficacy of KeePass through practical means.
 Fantastic stuff.